Local moving companies in South Carolina

 - Moving to Philadelphia means you’ll spend about 27% less on housing compared to South Carolina, so your budget will go further.

-- Income taxes in Philadelphia are 56% lower than in South Carolina.
-That means you can save more, pay off debt faster, or just enjoy a little extra room in your budget.
+- Income taxes are 56% lower in Pennsylvania than in South Carolina, giving you extra breathing room in your budget.

 How life is different in Philadelphia from South Carolina

-- In the last presidential election, Philadelphia voted Democratic, while South Carolina voted Republican.
+- In the last presidential election, Philadelphia voted Democratic and South Carolina voted Republican.

-- Summers in Philadelphia typically reach highs of 87°F, which is comparable to the average 91°F in South Carolina.
+- Summers in Philadelphia typically reach highs of 87ºF, which is comparable to the average 91ºF in South Carolina.
 The temps in your new home shouldn’t come as a shock.
 However, be sure to consider the area’s humidity, local weather patterns, and changes in energy expenses for a complete picture of what summer will feel like in your new home.

-- Philadelphia has a higher crime rate than South Carolina, with a crime index of 66.09 compared to 28.0.
-While this doesn’t have to be a dealbreaker, it’s a good reminder to look into local safety precautions and consider how it could impact your daily routine.
+- Crime rates in Philadelphia are higher than in South Carolina, with a crime index of 66.09 versus 28.0.
+This isn’t necessarily a dealbreaker, but it’s worth researching local safety and thinking about how it might affect your daily life.

 Things to do in Philadelphia